Yvans1325/Online-Retail-Transactions/README.md

 - **Customer Segmentation** :
    - Determine which segment of customer contribute the most to the revenue ( income, segment, group age)
    - Identify high-value customers and target them for marketing campaigns.
 - **Sales Performance Analysis** :
    - Analyze revenue trends over time to identify peak sales periods
    - Determine which product brand has the highest revenue and which product category contribute to the most this revenue.
-   - Determine the top-selling product by country, product brand -**Customer satisfaction** : Determine the overall average rating from customer, by country
+   - Determine the top-selling product by country, product brand
+- **Customer satisfaction** : Determine the overall average rating from customer, by country

 ### 5. Visualization
 A detailed report with visualizations and insights derived from the dataset has been created on PowerBI